Automattic/eventbrite-api/readme.txt

 == Frequently Asked Questions ==

+= Are there more detailed instructions for Keyring and getting connected to Eventbrite?

+Yes!
+Check out the [user assistance page](http://automattic.github.io/eventbrite-api/users.html) on the [Eventbrite API website](http://automattic.github.io/eventbrite-api/), and [post to the forums](https://wordpress.org/support/plugin/eventbrite-api/) if you need any further help.

 = Events don't quite look like the rest of the theme – how can I fix it? =

-While a theme doesn't need to know about the plugin to display events, it's always best if the theme developer makes a theme "Eventbrite-compatible".
+While a theme doesn't need to know about the plugin to display events, it's always best if the theme developer optimizes their theme for Eventbrite.
 You can post on the [theme's forum](https://wordpress.org/support/) and send them [this link](https://github.com/Automattic/eventbrite-api).
 You can also send an email to themes@wordpress.com and we'll see what we can do to help.

-= I'm a theme developer; how can I make my theme Eventbrite-compatible? =
+= I'm a theme developer; how can I make my theme Eventbrite-optimized? =

 Assuming your theme is based on [Underscores](http://underscores.me/), most of the work is already done for you.
 Just load the theme, and compare your markup to that of the plugin's [included templates](https://github.com/Automattic/eventbrite-api/tree/master/tmpl).
 Make your own copies, adjusting the markup as needed, and then assign your templates in an `add_theme_support` call.
-Most themes can be done in under five minutes.
+Most themes can be done in under ten minutes.
 More details can be found at the [Eventbrite API GitHub repo](https://github.com/Automattic/eventbrite-api/).

 = What Eventbrite endpoints are supported? =